DePayFi/web3-wallets/README.md

 #### value

-If value is passed as a number it's gonna be converted into a big number applying the individual blockhain's default decimals:
+If value is passed as a number it's gonna be converted into a big number applying the individual blockchain's default decimals:

 ```javascript
 let transaction = new Transaction({